 Additionally, Covered Entities that are providers are required to adopt a unique standard National Provider Identifier, or NPI, for use in filing and processing healthcare claims and other transactions.
+Most Covered

-Most Covered Entities were required to use NPIs in standard transactions by 2007.
+Entities were required to use NPIs in standard transactions by 2007.
 We have policies and procedures that we believe comply with federal and state confidentiality requirements for the handling of PHI that we receive and with our obligations under Business Associate Agreements.
 In particular, we believe that our systems and products are capable of being used by our clients in compliance with the Transaction, Security and Privacy Standards and are capable of being used by or for our clients in compliance with the NPI requirements.
 If, however, we do not follow those procedures and policies, or they are not sufficient to prevent the unauthorized disclosure of PHI, we could be subject to civil and/or criminal liability, fines and lawsuits, termination of our client contracts or our operations could be shut down.
-Moreover, because all HIPAA Standards and HITECH implementing regulations on our business and operations.
-In the event that HIPAA, HITECH or their implementing regulations on our business and operations.
-In the event that HIPAA, HITECH or their implementing regulations on our business and operations, our business, financial condition and operating results could be adversely affected.
+Moreover, because all HIPAA Standards and HITECH implementing regulations and guidance are subject to change or interpretation, we cannot predict the full future impact of HIPAA, HITECH or their implementing regulations on our business and operations.
+In the event that HIPAA, HITECH or their implementing regulations change or are interpreted in a way that requires any material change to the way in which we do business, our business, financial condition and operating results could be adversely affected.
 Additionally, certain state privacy laws are not preempted by HIPAA and HITECH and may impose independent obligations upon our clients or us.
 Additional legislation governing the acquisition, storage and transmission or other dissemination of health record information and other personal information, including social security numbers and other identifiers, continues to be proposed and come into force at the state level.
 There can be no assurance that changes to state or federal laws will not materially restrict the ability of providers to submit information from patient records using our products and services.